10 Most Popular Social Media Sites in China (2018 Updated)

 Industry-Specific Social Media Platforms

-I’ll just give a quick run-down of some more topic- pecific social media in China. that are more niche, but could be incredibly useful considering the nature of your business.
+I’ll just give a quick run-down of some more topic-specific social media in China that are more niche, but could be incredibly useful considering the nature of your business.
 Advertising on all of these platforms is available in some shape or form whether it be through KOL promotion, standard banner ads, or plain-old organic outreach!

 Xueqiu is a platformed designed for investors to discuss and learn more about a range of different financial assets.

 It’s also has a social, aspect, with which users can follow each other and share their progress.
 This can all be shared to other social media platforms like WeChat and Weibo.
-Technode states that “23 percent of Keep’s users live in China’s top five mega cities — Beijing, Shanghai, Chengdu, Guangzhou, and Shenzhen.
-77 percent are under 35 years old.”
+Technode states that “23% of Keep’s users live in China’s top 5 megacities — Beijing, Shanghai, Chengdu, Guangzhou, and Shenzhen.
+77% are under 35 years old.”
 Besides providing exercise videos, activity tracking, and tips, the app continues its reliance on social interaction by enabling users to share pictures and videos.

 This is an ideal platform to market on for businesses involved in the health, wellness, and physical fitness sectors.

-Mafengwo was launched in late 2010, and has since then acquired over 100 million active users.
+Mafengwo was launched in late 2010 and has since then acquired over 100 million active users.
+According to 2018 statistics, there are over 130 million registered users.
 The platform is available both as a webpage and an app.
 Users can go through the latest travel information, glance at Q&As and reviews, as well as book hotels, travel destinations and local tours.

 Unlike Ctrip and the other OTAs, Mafengwo rose to popularity due to its social aspects, in that users can share information about their trips and post content for other users to discuss and up/downvote.
-Today Mafengwo hosts more than one million user generated travel guides and has seen massive amounts of engagement on its content.
+Today Mafengwo hosts more than 1 million user-generated travel guides and has seen massive amounts of engagement on its content.

 Chinese tourists travel in large tour groups organized by tour operators.
 However, in recent years a new type of Chinese tourist has begun to emerge, the free and independent tourist (FIT).
 In 2016, nearly 60% of outbound tourists booked trips independently.
 These tourists prefer to book on their own and decide their own itineraries.
 Mafengwo caters to this market as a source of information for these tourists.

-Mafengwo has become the go-to platform for suggestions on travel and tourism, so those in the travel & tourism industry should certainly take not of its significance in influencing travelers decisions.
+Mafengwo has become the go-to platform for suggestions on travel and tourism, so those in the travel & tourism industry should certainly take note of its significance in influencing travelers decisions.

-Advertising is available on the platform, but ss with almost any platform in China, KOL promotion on Mafengwo can go a long way.
-Seasoned travel experts with large followings on Mafengwo are often wiling to collaborate with brands to promote their businesses.
+Advertising is available on the platform, but as with almost any platform in China, KOL promotion on Mafengwo can go a long way.
+Seasoned travel experts with large followings on Mafengwo are often willing to collaborate with brands to promote their businesses.
 This method can be incredibly effective for reaching the elusive FIT demographic in China.

-Xiao Hong Shu (Little Red Book) – Cross Border E-Commerce for Females
+4. Xiao Hong Shu (Little Red Book): Cross-Border E-Commerce for Females

 Xiao Hong Shu is an e-commerce platform that also has many features commonly seen on social media networks.
 Users can post reviews, join in on discussions, and post their own content.
 Content on the platform tends to focus on product photos and shopping experiences, including shopping tips, deals, and experiences from their trips abroad.

-KOLs on this platform are able to directly influence sales through the content that they generate, making this a very attractive platform for foreign luxury brands, with most of the larger ones already taking advantage of this advertising method.
+KOLs on this platform can directly influence sales through the content that they generate, making this a very attractive platform for foreign luxury brands, with most of the larger ones already taking advantage of this advertising method.

 Conclusion: Top Social Media In China

-10 Chinese social media sites above are the hottest ones in 2017.
-There are tons of other social media platforms that might be more suitable to reaching your target audience that I have not mentioned in this article, so be sure to do your research and find the platform that makes sense for you.
+10 Chinese social media sites above are the hottest ones in 2018.
+There are tons of other social media platforms that might be more suitable to reach your target audience that I have not mentioned in this article, so be sure to do your research and find the platform that makes sense for you.

-I hope this helped you to understand how each of these Chinese social media site works, and to decide which ones would suit your business best for advertising.
+I hope this helped you to understand how each of these Chinese social media sites works, and to decide which ones would suit your business best for advertising.